mballen-1/cp-solutions/README.md

 # cp-solutions
-Solutions for programming problems (Competitive programming) using cpp and Java on Codeforces platform, few of them are Uva online judge problem solutions.
+ > Solutions for programming problems (Competitive programming) using cpp and Java on Codeforces platform, few of them are Uva online judge problem solutions.
-(Competitive programming 3) is a very nice written book-guide, an eye-opener book for computer programming and algorithms.
+ > About Competitive programming 3: I consider it a very nice written book/guide, an eye-opener text for computer programming and algorithms.